lagypin/WFTDA_Analysis/README.md

 1. Clone the repo.
 1. Open IDLE.
 1. Use IDLE to open any of the .py files in this repo.
+1. Select Run Module from the Run menu.
 1. Revel in the glory of the stats and graphs!

 ## For more info: